Alleviating the $\bar B \to D \tau \nu$ and $\bar B \to D^* \tau \nu_\tau$ puzzle in the MSSM: Abstract

 \section{Abstract}

-We show that supersymmetric effects driven by penguin contributions to the $ b \to c \tau \nu_\tau$ transition are able to account simultaneously for a significant increase of both branching ratios of $\bar{B}\to D \tau\bar{\nu}_{\tau}$ and $\bar{B} \to D^{*} \tau\bar{\nu}_{\tau}$ with respect to the Standard Model predictions, thereby approaching their experimentally measured values. {We emphasise that a degeneracy between the lightest chargino and neutralino (wino-like) masses with large $\tan\beta$ and stau mass are essential conditions} for enhancing the effect of the lepton penguin $\tau \nu_\tau W^{\pm}$, which is responsible for the improved theoretical predictions with respect to current data.
+We show that Supersymmetric effects driven by penguin contributions to the $ b \to c \tau \nu_\tau$ transition are able to account simultaneously for a sizeable increase of both branching ratios of $\bar{B}\to D \tau\bar{\nu}_{\tau}$ and $\bar{B} \to D^{*} \tau\bar{\nu}_{\tau}$ with respect to the Standard Model predictions, thereby approaching their experimentally measured values.
+We emphasise that a light chargino and neutralino, with masses less than 300 GeV, in addition to a large stau/snueutrino mass and a large $\tan\beta$, are essential for enhancing the effect of the lepton penguin $\tau \nu_\tau W^{\pm}$, which is responsible for the improved theoretical predictions with respect to current data.

-{$^{1}$School of Physics and Astronomy, University of Southampton, Highfield, Southampton SO17 1BJ, UK.} {$^{2}$Department of Physics, Faculty of Science, Hassiba Benbouali University of Chlef, 02000 Chlef, Algeria.} {$^{3}$Center for Fundamental Physics, Zewail City of Science and Technology, Sheikh Zayed,12588, Giza, Egypt.}